-I’m so excited to share be continuing this series.
+I’m so excited to share be continuing this series where we cover curly hair styling tips.
 I think this series is really going to help you party curly hair!

 Today, I’m sharing my curly hair styling tips.